hnust-HeJing/hnust-HeJing.github.io/_pages/about.md

   - /about.html
 ---

 ​    **I am a senior undergraduate student from School of Computer Science and Engineering, Hunan University of Science and Technology.
 Thank you very much for visiting my personal homepage.
-If you have any questions, feel free to contact me.**
+If you have any questions, feel free to contact me by email:hej913921@gmail.com.**

 ## 科研成果